Nathan-Franck/Embracing-Types-in-Typescript/README.md

 Here, `namespace` is used to allow us to use simple names like Cat and Photo without worrying about naming conflicts in another area of our code.

-Once the type is split up this way, we could have smaller search result handling functions that specifically handle the `CatSearchResult.DatabaseEntry` sub-type:
+Once the type is split up this way, we could have smaller search result handling functions that specifically handle the `ResultTypes.DatabaseEntry` sub-type:

 ``` typescript
 // CatSearchHandler.ts